hexanal/fredmercy-blog/NOTES.md

 - still doing some experimentin' and I don't know if I should embark on that for now
 - I have other things to worry about :)

+`9:04am:`

+- I'm a maniac..
+I'm questioning every practice, I'm thinking about weird roundabout ways of doing things, and I'm loving it.
+  - you know what I hate? having to install packages via npm for my frontend app after pulling from a repo
+  - and then having to figure out which version of node/npm I need
+  - and then blah blah blah
+    - if you know what you need, can't you just install it and track it in git?
+    - that way if it changes, you know who the fuck updated it, you know WHAT was updated
+    - and, you don't need to install any fucking thing: it's just sitting there
+    - and you do the version management on your own, in a markdown file? anyway, the lib always has the version written on top, right? so you know where you at
+  - how would that work? why the fuck are we using npm for anyway? tracking the version? ease of use? what?
+- should focus on other things...

+`11:16am:`

+- work **SUCKS**, dude
+  - not sure I need that shit in my life

 ## November 8, 2020

 `~8am:`